-- 1. As of June 30, 2017, resources held in the pool were equivalent to the corresponding business unit claims on those resources. - 2.
+- 1. As of June 30, 2018, resources held in the Pool were equivalent to the corresponding business unit claims on those resources. - 2.
 All claims as recorded in SHARE shall be honored at face value.

-The Senate Chief Clerk's Office has reconciliation policies and procedures in place which are performed on a monthly basis to ensure that the agency's cash balances in the pool, in SHARE, are correct and to mitigate the risk that the agency's cash balances in the pool would not be misstated as of June 30, 2017.
+The Senate Chief Clerk has reconciliation policies and procedures in place that are performed on a monthly basis to ensure that the agency's cash balances in the Pool, in SHARE, are correct and to mitigate the risk that the agency's cash balances in the Pool would not be misstated as of June 30, 2018.